-After the penalty time has passed, the robot will be placed on the unoccupied neutral spot nearest to where it has been taken off, and not directly aiming towards the ball.
+After the penalty time has passed, robot will be placed on the unoccupied neutral spot nearest to where it has been taken off, and not directly aiming towards the ball2.
+Alternatively, the referee may instruct the team to place the robot on the neutral spot on the side of the field currently farthest from the ball, oriented towards the closest wall.

-A referee can waive the penalty if the robot was accidentally pushed out of bounds by any other robot.
+A referee can waive the penalty if the robot was accidentally pushed out of bounds by an opposing3 robot.
 In such a case, the referee may have to slightly push the robot back onto the field.

 The ball can leave and bounce back into the playing field.
-The referee calls "out of reach", and will move the ball to the nearest unoccupied neutral spot when one of the following conditions occurs:
+The referee calls "out of reach", and will move the ball to the nearest unoccupied neutral spot when one of the following condition occurs:

-- the ball remains outside the playing field too long, after a visible and loud count (usually a count of five, the length of the count can be decided by the OC before a competition as long as it is the same length within a sub-league), - 2) any of the robots are unable to return it into the playing field (without their whole body leaving the playing field), or - 3) the referee determines that the ball will not come back into the playing field.
+- 1. the ball remains outside the playing field too long, after a visible and loud count, (usually a count of five, the length of the count can be decided by the OC before a competition as long as it is the same length within a sub-league) - 2. any of the robots are unable to return it into the playing field (without their whole body leaving the playing field), or - 3. the referee determines that the ball will not come back into the playing field.